 Methane Emission Reductions: Goals, Commitments, and Strategies

-The session will begin with an overview of industry programs and commitments made by companies, followed by a more detailed look into Leak Detection and Repair at distribution regulator stations.
-The second half of the session will be a panel discussion with subject matter experts from three companies who can provide details of strategies their companies have implemented to reduce methane emissions.
+Part one of this session will provide an overview of industry programs and commitments made by companies including steps taken to meet these commitments.
+This will be followed by a more detailed look into Leak Detection and Repair at distribution regulator stations.
+Part two of this session will be an interactive panel discussion with subject matter experts who can provide details of strategies their companies have implemented to reduce methane emissions.

 Design and Operation of RNG Interconnect Stations